opnfv/vineperf/docs/testing/developer/devguide/design/vswitchperf_design.rst

 Configuration of GUEST options
 ------------------------------

-VSPERF is able to setup scenarios involving a number of VMs in series or in parallel.
+ViNePerf is able to setup scenarios involving a number of VMs in series or in parallel.
 All configuration options related to a particular VM instance are defined as lists and prefixed with ``GUEST_`` label.
 It is essential, that there is enough items in all ``GUEST_`` options to cover all VM instances involved in the test.
-In case there is not enough items, then VSPERF will use the first item of particular ``GUEST_`` option to expand the list to required length.
+In case there is not enough items, then ViNePerf will use the first item of particular ``GUEST_`` option to expand the list to required length.

 Example of option expansion for 4 VMs: